RF3D-dev/miniFOAM/README.md

 The rest is same as installing OpenFOAM v6.

-Recommendation: manually compile libraries in the 'src' directory one by one, in the oder shown in the file 'Allwmake'.
+Recommendation: manually compile libraries in the 'src' directory one by one, in the oder shown in the file 'Allwmake', as it is easier to track down the errors.

 ## Author